-However, if you open your heart either before or at the same time as opening your mind, your sense of a self shifts from the mind’s idea of being a fixed, separate self into the heart’s felt-sense of the preferences that make you, you, and the values that guide you in each given moment.
+However, if you open your heart either before or at the same time as opening your mind, your sense of a self shifts from the mind’s idea of being a fixed, separate self into the heart’s felt-sense of being an embodied expression of the part of the Universe that is you in this moment.
 This is what I mean by a true self.

-When I was out on a walk with a fellow nature loving friend, who also has a very open mind and heart, he noticed how I was very drawn to the flowers and he was very drawn to the trees.
-Walking through the same terrain we probably had very different experiences of what that looked like and how it felt, because the information that felt most important to each of our hearts was different.
-Our attention would have been naturally drawn to different things.
+An example of this is when I was out on a walk with a fellow nature loving friend, who also has a very open mind and heart, he noticed how I was very drawn to the flowers and he was very drawn to the trees.
+Walking through the same terrain we probably had very different experiences of what that looked like and how it felt, because the information that we were naturally drawn to was very different.

 This is different to the mind’s preference, or craving and aversion, in that it’s not based on wanting something that isn’t there or trying to make something go away.
 It is accepting our environment as it is, including our heart’s natural preferences for things.

 I noticed during the process of my awakening that one of the things I was resisting in my experience was this Rosa-ness that permeated everything.
 It was like there was a desire to escape my sense of the world.
-I’m not sure if this was rooted in personal issues around self-esteem or if it is a more Universal experience, but accepting my unique experience of the world was one of the best things that could have come out of the awakening for me.
+I’m not sure if this was rooted in personal issues around self-esteem or if it is a more Universal experience that is part of the obsession with no-self in spirituality, but accepting my unique experience of the world was one of the best things that could have come out of the awakening for me.
 It has allowed me to relax into my experience.

 Knowing Your True Self

 One of things that I have found that helps people to relax into their true self is to clearly identify some of their preferences and values.
-It is easier to be in our hearts if we know them and if we validate their desires.
+It is easier to be in our experience if we know it and validate its desires.

-Just making a free-flow list of lots of things you like – people, places, things, foods, activities, nature or animals, music or art, colours, emotions, smells, sensations – will help you start to identify your heart’s preferences.
+Just making a free-flow list of lots of things you like – people, places, things, foods, activities, nature or animals, music or art, colours, emotions, smells, sensations – will help you start to identify aspects of your true self.